yunkunrao/tendermint.com/content/blog/2014-11-19-security-of-cryptocurrency-protocols.md

 ~~~
 title: "The Security of Cryptocurrency Protocols"
 description: "Security analysis of cryptocurrency protocols is complicated by incentive-alignment and extrinsic factors.
-A look at more robust security guarantees"
+A look at more robust security guarantees."
 date: "2014-11-19"
 categories:
     - "consensus"